 All of these facts demand that we challenge old ways of thinking and utilize innovative solutions that are in the best interest of community cats.

 San Diego Humane Society and other leading animal welfare organizations are creating comprehensive community cat programs to best meet the needs of individual cats while helping to reduce population over time.
 The focus of these programs is to do what’s best for community cats by spay/neutering, vaccinating and returning healthy community cats to their outdoor homes.

-The community cat program that San Diego Humane Society will launch in 2021 relies on years of scientific research, as well as discussion and debate among those in the animal welfare community who have dedicated their lives to doing what’s best for animals.
-Community cats entering the program will be spayed/neutered, vaccinated and quickly returned to their outdoor homes.
-This program will only apply to healthy cats, and those with easily treatable conditions, who demonstrate they are doing well living outside.
+San Diego Humane Society’s Community Cat Program relies on years of scientific research, as well as discussion and debate among those in the animal welfare community who have dedicated their lives to doing what’s best for animals.
+Community cats entering the program are spayed/neutered, vaccinated and quickly returned to their outdoor homes.
+This program only applies to healthy cats, and those with easily treatable conditions, who demonstrate they are doing well living outside.
 It does not apply to cats who are unhealthy, show signs of having been recently abandoned, were relinquished by their owners, or were found in a location that presented an immediate danger.
-In most cases, it will also not apply to kittens under 6 months of age.

-By developing a community cat program, we are taking the next step in our commitment to doing what’s best for the cats who need us.
+By developing our Community Cat Program, we have taken the next step in our commitment to doing what’s best for the cats who need us.
 And that requires solutions that are innovative and push us to evolve how we think about our role in caring for animals in need!